easttennesseecc-star/Q-Top-Dog-IDE/PRICING_AND_MONETIZATION_STRATEGY.md

 ### The BYOK Model: Bring Your Own Key

-**Q-IDE does NOT provide API keys.** Each user/team is directly responsible for their own LLM credentials.
+**Top Dog does NOT provide API keys.** Each user/team is directly responsible for their own LLM credentials.

 #### How It Works

 ```
 User brings their own key
         ↓
-Q-IDE stores it securely in user's local config
+Top Dog stores it securely in user's local config
         ↓
 User's API key is used directly with the LLM provider
         ↓
 User is directly billed by the provider (OpenAI, Google, etc.)
         ↓
-Q-IDE never touches the payment or API costs
+Top Dog never touches the payment or API costs
 ```

 #### Why This Model?